Explosives driver licences

 Application requirements

-You need to be 21 years or older to apply.
+- be 21 years or older to apply

-• be issued by the agency that issued your valid driver licence (e.g. Transport and Main Roads in Queensland).
-If you've held licences in more than 1 jurisdiction within the last 5 years, provide a report from each jurisdiction.
+If you have held a driver licence in more than 1 jurisdiction within the last 5 years, provide a report from each jurisdiction.

 Queensland drivers can apply for a transport history report online.

-For a Class 1 Category 3 explosives driver licence, you must also provide a written statement from a current or previous employer showing that you have performed 50 hours under the direct supervision of a driver experienced in the transport of explosives.
+- Written statement from current or previous employer (Class 1 Category 3 applicants only): The applicant must provide a written statement from a current or previous employer showing that the applicant has performed 50 hours under the direct supervision of a driver experienced in the transport of explosives as per the Australian Code For The Transport of Explosives By Road And Rail – Third Edition (AEC3) clause 8.4.3 (b) (PDF, 3.1MB).

 *Note: If you apply for an occupational authority, your biometric data (digital photo and signature) will be retained while your licence remains current.
 It will be destroyed if your application is withdrawn or refused, or your licence expires.